 P.S.
-As always we remind you that any form of vitamin K should not be used by those on the blood thinner known as Coumadin (Warfarin).
+As always we remind you that any form of vitamin K should not be used by those taking blood thinner medications, including Coumadin (Warfarin).

 Gast GC, de Roos NM, Sluijs I, et al. A high menaquinone intake reduces the incidence of coronary heart disease.
 Nutr Metab Cardiovasc Dis.
 2009 Sep;19(7):504-10.

 Kim MS, Kim ES, Sohn CM.
 “Dietary intake of vitamin K in relation to bone mineral density in Korea adults: The Korea National Health and Nutrition Examination Survey (2010-2011).”
 J Clin Biochem Nutr.
 2015 Nov;57(3):2237.